-Salt Creek Ballet was established in 1985 to present professional quality dance programming to west-suburban audiences, provide high-level performance opportunities for area dancers, and encourage appreciation and awareness of dance in an underserved area.
+Salt Creek Ballet was established in 1985 to present professional quality dance programming to west-suburban audiences, provide high-level performance opportunities for area dancers, and encourage appreciation and awareness of dance.
 The Company’s high standards and unique blend of major classical productions and artistically diverse and challenging repertory programs have brought critical acclaim, sold-out performances, and a loyal following.

 Salt Creek Ballet dancers are pre-professionals drawn from the best Chicago-area talent.
 Internationally known guest artists, choreographers, and designers regularly work with SCB to provide dancers and audiences alike with a level of performance usually associated with professional companies.
 Repertory includes traditional classical works plus original classical and contemporary works by both resident and guest choreographers.

 SCB operates a 10,000, square foot facility housing four dance studios located in Westmont, IL.
 The organization employs nine executive, artistic, and administrative staff, eleven dance instructors, and four pianists.
 The School includes classes in classical ballet, character, jazz, modern, tap, contemporary, pas de deux, ballet acting, and other classes to enrich a dancer’s capabilities.
 Instructors are world-class professionals with impressive backgrounds and experience to share.

 The Salt Creek Ballet Company began as a vision of its Founder/Director Emeritus, Patricia Sigurdson.